airiswater/hugo-theme-solarized/README.md

     workbox.googleAnalytics.initialize({});

-install service worker is complete.
+Installation of service worker is now complete.

+Please see <code>ExampleSite</code> directory for examples of the configurations.

-please see the folder ExampleSite to get example configuration preview for this this theme ? https://linuxisekai.site
+Preview for this this theme? https://linuxisekai.site

-##### I hope You are happy and enojoy for my this work 😇
+##### I hope you are happy with this theme and enjoy my work 😇